Textus Receptus: Relationship to Byzantine text

-The Textus Receptus was mainly established on a basis of manuscripts of the Byzantine text-type, also called 'Majority text', and usually is identified with it by its followers.
+Erasmus's Greek New Testament was mainly established on a basis of manuscripts of the Byzantine text-type and usually is identified with it by its followers.
 However, in addition, over many years, Erasmus had extensively annotated New Testament citations in early Fathers, such as Augustine and Ambrose, whose biblical quotations more frequently conformed to the Western text-type; and he drew extensively on these citations (and also on the Vulgate) in support of his choice of Greek readings.

+The Textus Receptus differs from the Majority Text edition of Robinson and Pierpont in 1,838 Greek readings, of which 1,005 represent "translatable" differences.
+Most of these variants are minor; however, Byzantine manuscripts usually exclude the Comma Johanneum and Acts 8:37, which are present in the Textus Receptus.
+Despite these differences, printed editions based on the Byzantine text agree far more closely with the Textus Receptus than with the critical text, as the Majority Text disagrees with the critical text 6,577 times in contrast to the 1,838 times it disagrees with the Textus Receptus.
+Additionally, multiple of the agreements between the Textus Receptus and the Byzantine text are very significant, such as the reading of "God" in 1 Timothy 3:16 and the inclusion of the Story of the Adulteress.
+Sometimes the Textus Receptus contains readings which are present within the Byzantine text-type, but form a minority therein.
+This includes the reading "through his blood" in Colossians 1:14, which is contained in around 40% of the Byzantine manuscripts of Colossians, being omitted from the Byzantine critical edition of Robinson and Pierpont and that of Hodges and Farstad.

 F. H. A. Scrivener (1813–1891) remarked that at Matt.
 22:28; 23:25; 27:52; 28:3, 4, 19, 20; Mark 7:18, 19, 26; 10:1; 12:22; 15:46; Luke 1:16, 61; 2:43; 9:1, 15; 11:49; John 1:28; 10:8; 13:20, Erasmus followed the readings of Minuscule 1 (Caesarean text-type).
-Scrivener showed that some texts were incorporated from the Vulgate (for example, Acts 9:6).
-Daniel B. Wallace enumerated that in 1,838 places (1,005 are translatable) the Textus Receptus differs from the Byzantine text-type.

-Minuscule 1rK, Erasmus's only text source for the Book of Revelation, is a manuscript of the Andreas commentary and not a continuous text manuscript.
-It was not always easy for Erasmus to distinguish this manuscript's commentary text from its biblical source text.
-The Andreas text is recognised as related to the Byzantine text in Revelation; but most textual critics nevertheless consider it to be a distinct text-type.
+For Revelation, Erasmus used Minuscule 2814, which follows the Andreas text-type.
+The Andreas text-type has been called a subtype of the Majority Text in Revelation, which is divided into the Koine form of Revelation and the Andreas type of Revelation.

-Dean Burgon, a great influential supporter of the Textus Receptus, declared that it needs correction.
+Dean Burgon, an influential supporter of the Textus Receptus declared that it needs correction.
 He suggested 150 corrections in its Gospel of Matthew alone.